ProjectPhysX/OpenCL-Wrapper/README.md

    - Kernel parameters can be edited (`set_parameters(...)`)
    - easy Kernel execution: `kernel.run();`
    - Kernel function calls can be daisy chained, for example: `kernel.set_parameters(3u, time).run();`
+   - failsafe: you'll get an error message if kernel parameters mismatch between C++ and OpenCL code
 4. OpenCL C code is embedded into C++
    - syntax highlighting in the code editor is retained
    - notes / peculiarities of this workaround: